Again, refuse to hand over the unclassified record to the custody of the House Oversight Committee.

 None of them.

-Uh the benefits are you reduce hazardous fuels, you protect human communities from extreme fires that get out of control.
+The benefits are you reduce hazardous fuels, you protect human communities from extreme fires that get out of control.

 You minimize the spread of pests, insects, and disease.

-You recycle nutrients back into the soil, uh, and you promote the growth of trees, wildflowers, and other plants.
+You recycle nutrients back into the soil, and you promote the growth of trees, wildflowers, and other plants.

-That's that that would be the upside of having a controlled burn.
+That would be the upside of having a controlled burn.

 Lower the risk of more dangerous fires, increase water availability, increase plant diversity, help control invasive species, reduce tree competition, improve wildlife habitats.

-But you know, the science of forestry is ignored by those people that lectured us again and again to follow the science.
+But, you know, the science of forestry is ignored by those people that lectured us again and again to follow the science.

 You know, follow the science only when it's convenient to their political agenda.